katvef/katve-blog/content/posts/true_or_false.md

 I provided to others.

 People pleasing is another thing that I find my fear of abandonment has incurred; if I am not liked, I'll be abandoned, so I must make my self be liked.
-Being like others is a form of "people pleasing" to me.
-People like being with and are drawn to others like them.
+Being like others is one of the forms of people pleasing I do; People like being with and are drawn to others like them.
 I do things for others that are actively harmful to myself, such as transforming myself to what others want from a person, constantly ignoring my own needs and wants in order to fulfill the wants and needs of others.
 I often push myself past my limit for example, going to social events even when I would not have the energy because people want me